NextechSystems/selectapidocspub/source/includes/r4/_smartAppAuthorization.md

 *Important to note:*

-* The `sub` and `iss` claims within the JWT must be the Nextech-issued client ID of your application, and must be exactly the same
+* The `sub` and `iss` claims within the JWT must be the Nextech-issued client ID of the application, and must be exactly the same
 * The `aud` claim is the token endpoint of the Nextech authorization server

 After the JWT is digitally signed, it must be sent to the Nextech authorization server with a request like below: